narakeet/examples/vendor-audio/script/source.md

 ---

 <!--
-use vendor instead of audio within background to load one of the audio files provided by video puppet directly. there is no need to attach these files into your project
+use vendor instead of audio within background to load one of the audio files provided by Narakeet directly. there is no need to attach these files into your project
 -->

 ```md